-What is asbestos?
+What is Asbestos?

 The term “asbestos” refers to a group of naturally occurring fibrous minerals, which are resistant to heat and fire and which do not conduct any electricity.
 The fiber groups can easily be separated into threads and manipulated for use in various applications.
-For this reason, asbestos quickly became a popular product in construction projects beginning as early as the late 1800’s.
+For this reason, asbestos quickly became a popular product in construction projects beginning as early as the late 1800s.
 It was popularly used for home and commercial building insulation, ship insulation, roofing, fireproofing, and automotive braking systems, and was also incorporated into paints, plastics, adhesives, ceiling and floor tiles, and gardening products.

 Because asbestos has been used in such a wide variety of applications, the dangers of exposure are extremely high for a surprisingly diverse group of people.
 It is entirely possible that exposure may have occurred at home, in community parks, in the workplace, or any place where asbestos fibers may have been released into the air.

-Due to regulations set in place by the federal government in the mid-1970’s, the actual use of asbestos today has dramatically decreased.
+Due to regulations set in place by the federal government in the mid-1970s, the actual use of asbestos today has dramatically decreased.
 However, the ramifications of decades-old exposures are still readily apparent, as these regulations did little to alleviate the risk of illness from buildings which already contained asbestos.
 Most people will therefore inevitably be exposed to asbestos at some point during their lives.
 The determinative factor in whether eventual health problems will manifest is the extent and duration of the exposure.

 According to the Mayo Clinic, workers who were previously involved in the mining, milling, manufacturing, installation or removal of asbestos products before the late 1970s are at the highest risk of asbestos-related illnesses.
-Examples of those at a higher risk include:
+Examples of those at higher risk include:

-- Asbestos miners;
+- Asbestos miners

-- Aircraft and auto mechanics;
+- Aircraft and auto mechanics

-- Building construction workers;
+- Building construction workers

-- Workers removing asbestos insulation around steam pipes in older buildings;
+- Workers removing asbestos insulation around steam pipes in older buildings

-- Shipyard workers;
+- Shipyard workers

-- Boiler operators; and
+- Boiler operators

-- Railroad workers.
+- Railroad workers